Galapagos Islands Fishing

 Evening – Your host coordinates dinner plans for the group, either at a favorite local restaurant or in the hotel’s dining area.

-Beautiful Isabela Island in the Galapagos is a haven for big game anglers, photographers, nature lovers, and adventurers.
+Beautiful Isabela Island in the Galapagos is a haven for big game anglers, photographers of the Blue-Footed Booby, nature lovers, and adventurers.

 Iguana Crossing Hotel